carefree0910/carefree-board/cfb-core/README.md

 This module implements the core components of the `carefree-board` project, it contains some data structures and algorithms to handle the `graph` and the `node`s.
-It also implements high level abstractions of event handling, rendering, etc.
+It also implements high level abstractions of rendering, plugins, etc.

 ## Usage